 Editorial reference texts consistently advocate using he as an inclusive pronoun reference, but the Texas Young Lawyers Association wishes to include the accomplishments and contributions of women to our society in its publications.
 In this handbook, the reader should read he and meaning he and/or she in all appropriate instances.

-Texas Notary Handbook Section
+Texas Notary Public Handbook Provisions.

 - Appointment and Qualification